 This little gift shop is not far from the Holiday Inn in Old San Jose, a hop skip and jump from the Municipal Square, a stone’s throw from the Gold and Jade Museo’s, several blocks from casinos.

-I break down and buy the bow and arrows and make arrangements to have them shipped, paid for with my credit card, amazing, by itself, that someone in a foreign country would accept credit from someone they just met and will most likely never meet again.
+I break down and buy a bow and arrows and make arrangements to have them shipped home, paid for with my credit card.
+It is rather amazing that someone in a foreign country would give credit to someone they just met and will most likely never meet again.
 Combining trust with money has always been a touchy subject.

-Their dreams were deeper than mine, all about life, death, and Gods.
+Their dreams were lots deeper than mine, all about life, death, spirits and Gods.

 I’m going to hang the bow and arrows on one of my living room walls to remind me how easy I have it.

 There are some days I can’t even hit the ground with my hat.